TheAnonymous/TheAnonymous.github.io/learn_programming.md

 #### Documenation

-Seriously read the documenation of anything you use.
-I dont mean to read it like a book but read it like a handbook.
+Seriously read the documentation of anything you use.
+I don't mean to read it like a book but read it like a handbook.
 You know?
 See where is what so that if you have a problem with a lib you know where to search.

+### Later...

+#### Programming paradigms
+Learn
+* Learn Object Orientation
+* Functional Programming

+Use both one time may in a play project.
+At first you will think like "Where do I need this stuff?" but with time you will see that this are pretty useful sometimes.
+There are many more but these are today the most used.

+#### Multithreading
+Many programmers have a huge respect for multicore programming.
+This doesn't come from nothing BUT today there are tools which makes threading much easyer than C++1988 !
+Learn:
+* Why functional programming make it much easyer
+* Difference between paralleslism and concurrency
+* Deadlocks
+* Mutex & Semaphores
+* OpenMP
+* OpenMPI
+* Difference between fork and a threads
+And at this point you will grasp the rest pretty sure.